Massachusetts State Police recruit dies after being injured while boxing at academy

 "On Thursday, September 12, Trainee Delgado-Garcia became unresponsive during a defensive tactics training exercise," a spokesperson for the Massachusetts State Police said.
 "The Academy's on-site medical team, which includes dedicated staff from UMass Medical, responded immediately and rendered aid.
 The medical team determined that Delgado-Garcia required urgent medical care and transported him via Ambulance to a local medical facility.
 Despite the heroic efforts of medical professionals to deliver lifesaving care, Trainee Delgado-Garcia died at the hospital."

 Delgado-Garcia was sworn in as a trooper by officials, according to I-Team sources.
-He will receive full state police honors and his body will be escorted to the medical examiner's office.
+He will receive full state police honors.
+His body was also escorted by police from UMass Memorial Medical Center to the medical examiner's office in Westfield on Saturday night.

 The death is under investigation by the Worcester County District Attorney's office.